-The Court Law Office comprises an Attorney Supervisor, an Attorney Associate, a Law Clerk and a paralegal.
+The Court Law Office comprises an Attorney Supervisor, two Associate Attorneys, a Law Clerk and a Paralegal.
 The Court Law Office performs two distinct functions for the Court under the general direction of the Chief Judge:

 The attorneys and law clerk review, research, and evaluate complaints, petitions, motions, judgments and orders for any District Judge who requests the service in connection with a pending case.
 Their duties also include drafting proposed opinions, judgments, orders, and correspondence as a Judge might request.

 The Attorney Supervisor is also the Court’s in-house counsel.
 The Attorney Supervisor drafts and reviews public contracts and purchases, consults in personnel matters, and advises the Chief Judge and Court Executive Officer regarding the Court’s legal duties and responsibilities as a governmental agency.